geosheehan/availity/README.md

 ##### Notes

 Written in JavaScript.
 Can be found in the `6-csv-parser` directory.
-This challenge probably the one I had to do the most Google-ing.
+This challenge is probably the one I had to research the most.
 I've done file I/O before, but mostly during my time at university and always in C++.
 I knew the main concepts and had pseudo-code ready.
-The parts I needed help with the most were finding the NodeJS equivalents of `std::ifstream` and `std::ofstream`.
+The parts I needed help with the most were finding the NodeJS equivalents of std::ifstream and std::ofstream.
 The other challenge was coming up with datasets that sufficiently tested my code.

 ##### Optimizations